Edinburgh West (UK Parliament constituency)

 Edinburgh West is a burgh constituency of the House of Commons of the Parliament of the United Kingdom, first contested at the 1885 general election.
+It has been represented since 2017 by Christine Jardine of the Liberal Democrats.

 Prior to the 2005 general election, the boundaries were the same as the eponymous constituency of the Scottish Parliament, which had been created in 1999.